MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-hybrid-relay.md

 ### Manageability

 This solution can span many devices and locations, which could get unwieldy.
-Azure's IoT services can automatically bring new locations and devices online and keep them up-to-date.
+Azure's IoT services can automatically bring new locations and devices online and keep them up to date.

 ### Security